bnjs/bnjs.github.io/notes/cs183b-lecture-3-paul-graham-counterintuitive-parts-of-startups-and-how-to-have-ideas.md

 ### **If you trust your instincts, you'll make a lot of mistakes**

-### The first item on it is the fact I already mentioned: that startups are so weird that if you trust your instincts, you'll make a lot of mistakes.
-If you know nothing more than this, you may at least pause before making them.
+### Startups are so weird that if you trust your instincts, you'll make a lot of mistakes.

 ### **YC founders often ignore YC partner warnings**

-### When I was running Y Combinator I used to joke that our function was to tell founders things they would ignore.
-It's really true.
-Batch after batch, the YC partners warn founders about mistakes they're about to make, and the founders ignore them, and then come back a year later and say "I wish we'd listened."
+### The YC partners warn founders about mistakes they're about to make, founders often ignore them and regret it.

 ### **You only need advice that surprises you**

-### Why do the founders ignore the partners' advice?
-Well, that's the thing about counterintuitive ideas: they contradict your intuitions.
-They seem wrong.
-So of course your first impulse is to disregard them.
-And in fact my joking description is not merely the curse of Y Combinator but part of its raison d'etre.
-If founders' instincts already gave them the right answers, they wouldn't need us.
-You only need other people to give you advice that surprises you.
-That's why there are a lot of ski instructors and not many running instructors.
+### The thing about counterintuitive ideas is they contradict your intuitions, so of course your first impulse is to disregard them.

+### If founders' instincts already gave them the right answers, they wouldn't need YC.

+### You only need people to give you advice that surprises you.

 ### **Trust your instincts about people**

-### You can, however, trust your instincts about people.
-And in fact one of the most common mistakes young founders make is not to do that enough.
-They get involved with people who seem impressive, but about whom they feel some misgivings personally.
-Later when things blow up they say "I knew there was something off about him, but I ignored it because he seemed so impressive."
+### Your instincts about people are an exception, you can and should trust those.

 ### **If you have misgivings about someone, trust your gut**

-### If you're thinking about getting involved with someone—as a cofounder, an employee, an investor, or an acquirer—and you have misgivings about them, trust your gut.
-If someone seems slippery, or bogus, or a jerk, don't ignore it.
+###  If you have a bad feeling about a potential cofounder, employee, investor, or acquirer, trust your gut.

 ### **Work with people you genuinely like**

-### This is one case where it pays to be self-indulgent.
-Work with people you genuinely like, and you've known long enough to be sure.
+### This is a case where being self-indulgent is good.
+Work with people you really like, and who you've known long enough to be sure.

 ---